 About PCI Ventures

-We provide a wide-ranging suite of products and services to support the development of early stage companies based on technologies and business ideas created at Penn as they make their way towards commercial success.
+We provide a suite of products and services to incubate the development of early stage companies based on technologies and business ideas created at Penn as they make their way towards commercial success.

-PCI Ventures actively seeks entrepreneurs to lead our portfolio companies and investors to provide funding for new ventures in development.Learn More
+PCI Ventures actively seeks entrepreneurs to lead our companies and investors to provide funding for our portfolio of new ventures in development.Learn More

-PCI Ventures, a division of the Penn Center for Innovation, helps maximize the potential of Penn’s pioneering research to benefit the University, the investigative team, and society through the creation and stimulus of entrepreneurial endeavors at Penn.
+PCI Ventures, a division of the Penn Center for Innovation, has a mission to maximize the potential of Penn’s pioneering research to the benefit of the University, the investigative team, and society in general through the creation and stimulus of entrepreneurial endeavors.

 Current Company Team Members